New Version: Test Attributes

 I now morphed the series of posts into a section into the Basic Guidelines chapter.
-If the other sections I planned are going to be this long, a new order in the TOC will ensue.
+If the other sections I planned are going to be this long, a new order in the Table Of Contents will ensue.

-I’ve also started getting feedback from people, and some is already integrated in the book.
-I want to thank Martin Moene, for referring me to the Catch C++ framework.
-This is a very cool framework, and in some cases, better than Google Test.
-The one thing I missed so far is integration with VS test runner.
-I also found a DIY how-to for that, but as I say in the book, smooth IDE integration is very important.
+I’ve also started getting feedback from people, and some is already integrated in the “Everyday Unit Testing” book.
+I want to thank Martin Moene, for referring me to the Catch C++ unit testing framework.
+This is a very cool unit testing framework, and in some cases, better than Google Test framework.
+The one thing I missed so far is integration with VS unit test runner.
+I also found a DIY how-to for that, but as I say in the “Everyday Unit Testing” book, smooth IDE integration is very important.

 What’s next, you ask?